strimzi/strimzi.github.io/_posts/2020-09-29-strimzi-survey-results.md

 Perhaps surprisingly Keycloak was the most popular solution for authorization and OPA was as popular as Kafka's native ACLs.

-This is another question where a answers from future survey will be interesting, given OPA's flexibility and typical enterprise authorization needs.
+This is another question where answers from future survey will be interesting, given OPA's flexibility and typical enterprise authorization needs.

 ## Docs